davewatters/pwnytrap/README.md

 ## Requirements
-- Python 3.6
+- Python 3.6+
 - The following dependencies are required:
     ```
     pip install requests
     ```
 - HIBP v3 API Key
-    To search for compromised email addresses this app requires a valid [HaveIBeenPwned.com API Key](https://haveibeenpwned.com/API/Key).
-The key is not required for password searches.
+    To search for compromised **email addresses** this app requires a valid [HaveIBeenPwned.com API Key](https://haveibeenpwned.com/API/Key).
 When the program is run it checks for the key in a file called `creds.json`, which has the following format:
     ```
     {
       "hibp-api-key": "[_SECRET_API_KEY_]"
     }
     ```
+    Note that this key is not required for password searches.

 ## Usage
+See [Deployment](#deployment) below for details of creating a helpful wrapper script, otherwise basic usage is:
 ```
-python3 run.py
+python3 pwnytrap.py [ -p|-e <email_address> ]
 ```

 ## Future Features and Bugs

 ### Future Features
 -   Refactor the HibpAPI class to search on NTLM hashes (aka NTHash) of the given password.
 Create an option or separate Active Directory test tool using HIBP's offline NTLM hash dump.
 -   Create an option (or new tool) to scan a company's whole email domain for accounts exposed in a breach
--   Any idea that helps the IT security team identify vulnerabilites or encourages better end user security practises

 ### Bugs